Skip to Main Content

 - Eating meals.
 You can consume snack foods and beverages in covered containers at the reference desk, but if you need to grab a quick meal at the cafe or Gilman, you need to eat it in the cafe area.

-- Using headphones.
+- Using headphones or checking social media or texting on a mobile device.
 The primary responsibilities of your job require you to be responsive to patrons' needs and to what is going on in the building.
+Whether library staff are in the building or not, you be aware of what is going on around you.
+Lack of awareness causes problems such as lines building up at printer stations and not recognizing student computer issues.

 - Socializing with friends for extended periods or holding meetings or study sessions at the reference desk.
 This discourages library patrons from getting help.